-Ali Jannati, who became minister of Culture and Islamic Guidance in 2013 in the new government of President Hassan Rouhani, has repeatedly stressed the need to loosen the strict policies on the use of Internet.
+Ali Jannati, who became minister of Culture and Islamic Guidance in 2013 in the s government of President Hassan Rouhani.
+He repeatedly stressed the need to loosen the strict policies on the use of Internet.
 Jannati, quoted by Jason Rezaian in an article for The Washington Post in 2014, described many of the policies that Iran has adopted since the 1979 Islamic revolution to control the flow of information, including Internet filtering, as “ridiculous.”
 “We cannot restrict the advance of such technology under the pretext of protecting Islamic values,” Jannati said.
-But one year later he resigned, and repressive actions to control and censor activities on the Internet have kept strengthening.
+But one year later he resigned, and repressive actions to control and censor activities on the Internet have kept intensifying.
 Since 2011 Iranian authorities are also talking about a project to develop a ‘national Internet’ (also referred to as ‘clean’ or ‘halal’ Internet), separate from the World Wide Web and similar to systems already in use in North Korea and Cuba.

 The response of the authorities, however, has not been limited to repressive initiatives.
-Since the 2000s, thousands of pro-government blogs have been opened, including the one of then President Ahmadinejad in 2006.
-The online presence of these sites, together with that of all Iranian newspapers and agencies, foreign media, bloggers and dissident groups - although often reachable only with the use of Virtual Private Networks (VPNs) and other illegal anti-filtering systems- offers the Iranian audience great opportunities of access to information and a space where a political debate remains possible in spite of the limitations that keep being imposed on the freedom of expression.
+Since the 2000s, thousands of pro-government blogs have been opened, including the one of the then President Ahmadinejad in 2006.
+The online presence of these websites, together with that of all Iranian newspapers and agencies, foreign media, bloggers and dissident groups - although often reachable only with the use of Virtual Private Networks (VPNs) and other illegal anti-filtering systems- offers the Iranian audience great opportunities of access to information and a space where a political debate remains possible in spite of the limitations that keep being imposed on the freedom of expression.